omega8cc/boa/docs/INSTGRP.md

 `reclaim` is the file half alone: every path under the roots takes the account's current group (`users` while unconverted), a marker that does not record this box's group is dropped.
 No identity change and no lock, so it is what a root-run restore, a migration destination and the nightly run.
+It honours the migration freeze exactly as `convert` does: an account carrying `log/proxied.pid` is skipped (exit 4) unless `--force` is given.

 `revert` is the exact inverse: files first (so no identity ever loses a group its files still carry), then the primary groups back to `users`, the